 Notification will be sent by the Collections Office of the returned item to the student to the contact information found in the official University records.

 At the discretion of the University, consequences of not paying a returned check may include the withholding of registration, transcripts or immediate cancellation of the student's classes and any applicable late registration fees.
-Check cashing privileges and use of other services using personal checks may be suspended for any individual who has a check returned to the institution.
+Failure to pay will result in refusal by the University to accept future personal checks.
 Any returned check item that is not paid promptly may be referred to a collection agency for further action and reported to a nationwide credit reporting agency.